 48 Hours in Paris with Kids

-Paris, the city of love is magical.
-Regardless of your age your face will light up with all the beauty Paris has to offer.
-On our first trip to Paris with kids we we only had one day as it was a side trip from Amsterdam.
+There are many things to do in Paris with kids.
+On our first trip we we only had one day in Paris as it was a side trip from Amsterdam.
 We were lucky enough to revisit this time spending 48 hours in Paris with kids.

 How to Get From London to Paris by Train